cchesser/java-perf-workshop/docs/content/docs/jmc/_intro.md

 ![jmc_started](https://github.com/cchesser/java-perf-workshop/wiki/images/jmc_flight_recorder_started.png)

-:bulb: You can see the JFR templates (continuous / profile) which are shipped as part of the JRE in: `$JAVA_HOME/jre/lib/jfr`.
+💡 You can see the JFR templates (continuous / profile) which are shipped as part of the JRE in: `$JAVA_HOME/jre/lib/jfr`.
 These become helpful if you are wanting to compare your settings to some of the standard ones.

 ## Generate HTTP traffic on service